What is a saltwater starter fish?

 If you want to learn more about what it takes to start a successful saltwater aquarium, check out these books, The New Saltwater Aquarium Guide, available on Amazon.com.
 Disclosure, if you buy the book from this link, I will earn a small commission from them at no additional direct cost to you.

-Want a recommendation on which make good saltwater starter fish?
+Want a recommendation on which will make good saltwater starter fish?

 Continue learning by watching these three videos: